Cumulocity-IoT/cumulocity-vision-ai-app-examples/README.md

 * Install thin-edge.io on your Raspberry Pi following this documentation: https://thin-edge.github.io/thin-edge.io/install/
 * Afterwards connect it to Cumulocity following this documentation: https://thin-edge.github.io/thin-edge.io/start/connect-c8y/
 * After a few moments, your device will appear in the **Device Management** application in Cumulocity.
 * Install the thin-edge plugin for Vision AI.
-You can download it **here TODO** (the installation prodcedure is the same as described below for the AI application).
+You can download it from the release binaries in Github (the installation prodcedure is the same as described below for the AI application).
 * After installation you should the a child-device in Cumulocity under your connected Raspberry Pi.

 ### 2. Install the AI Application

 Each demo has a specific Debian package (`.deb`) that runs the AI inference on the device.
+All files can be found as pre-build packages attached to the release.

 *  **Log in to your Cumulocity tenant.**
 *  Navigate to the **Devicemanagement** application.